 According to state statute, contribution requirements for all employers are actuarially determined each year.
-For the year ended December 31, 2015, the actual employer contribution rate was 22.50%, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+For the year ended December 31, 2016, the actual employer contribution rate was 22.50% for January through June and 20.00% for July through December, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 In accordance with state statute, the System receives ad valorem taxes and state revenue sharing funds.
 These additional sources of income are used as employer contributions and are considered support from non-employer contributing entities, but are not considered special funding situations.